Support our work by becoming our Patron! Learn More

 Q2.
 How to prepare for taking beverage orders?

 Q3.
-Tips for suggesting and recommending beverage.
+Tips for suggesting and recommending beverages.

 Q4.
-Steps for taking guest beverage order?
+Steps for taking guest beverage orders?

 Q5.
 How to deny alcohol service to intoxicated guests?